Infomaker/NPWriterPluginBundle/plugins/se.infomaker.ximconcept/README.md

 - `"conceptPath": "https://...",` A remote path from where ConceptService can load concept config and templates
 - `"contenttype": "Concept",` Concepts contentType in OC
-- `"broaderLimit": 3,` "How high" ConceptService should follow Broader links
+- `"broaderLimit": 3,` How many steps ConceptService should follow Broader links
 - `"relatedGeoFunction": "Contains",` Function to use when adding related geo zones to article (Contains/Intersects/IsWithin)
 - `"relatedGeoExludeSelf": false,` If added geo concepts should be excluded from `related-geo` tag
+- `"searchLimit": 50,` Sets the search limit for concept searches
+- `"sortField": "ConceptNameString",` Which index field to sort by
 - `"propertyMap": { ... }` See below

 #### BA_PROXY

 The ba_proxy is used for Open Content search requests and is a temporary dependency that will be replaced by search functionality through writer backend/editorservice.

 #### Property map

 The property map is used to translate different kind of OC configurations into prop names ConceptService can use.
 The left hand side will be used by ConceptService, fill in the property-names from OC on the right hand side.